PSPDFKit/Cordova-Android/README.md

 ## Troubleshooting

 ### Error Reporting
-To get a proper error reporting you need to register a global error listener which will print most of runtime errors into Logcat.
+To get proper error reporting for JavaScript exceptions, you need to register a global error listener which will print most runtime errors to Logcat.

 Put the following code snippet into `[your-project]/platforms⁩/android⁩/app⁩/src⁩/main⁩/assets⁩/⁨www⁩/js⁩/index.js`: